 Bluff.
 You can make what’s false appear to be true, what’s outrageous seem plausible, and what’s suspicious seem ordinary.
 You can make a Personality (Bluff) check to fast-talk a police officer, con a merchant, gamble, pass off a disguise or fake documentation, and otherwise tell lies.

 Intimidate.
 Use this Skill to get a bully to back down, to frighten an opponent, or make a prisoner give you the information you want.
 Intimidation includes, but is not limited to, verbal threats and body language.
-If you threaten a target you can not only collect information but during combat, an Intimidated opponent has Impediment.
+If you threaten a target, you can not only collect information but during combat, an Intimidated opponent gains the Shaken Combat Condition.
+To threaten a character during combat, you must spend One Action to attempt and make an Intimidation Skill Check against one character.
+Otherwise, your ARC may allow you to make an Intimidation Skill Check as an Out-of-Sequence Maneuver if your character is being notably intimidating!

 Persuasion.
 When attempting to influence someone or a group of people with tact, social graces, or good nature, the ARC might ask you to make a Personality (Persuasion) Check.
 Typically, you use Persuasion when acting in good faith, to foster friendships, make cordial requests, or exhibit proper etiquette.
 Examples of persuading others include convincing a chamberlain to let your party see the king, to negotiate peace between feuding Arcosians, or inspiring a crowd of townsfolk.